AndOr0812/AntMusic/InternationalTimeZones.md

 but the output of
 `TZ GMT-1`
 is
 `Fri Jun 17 10:07:29 GMT 2016`, which is BST (British Summer Time), but BST is defined as GMT+1!
 This means that if you are in the US, you need to add your time difference to UTC and in France, Russia and Japan, subtract it.
+Here's an explanation http://www.pixelbeat.org/docs/linux_timezones/.